Lecture 29 Multicollinearity

 A “rule of thumb” is that multicollinearity is a big problem if \(R_i^2 > 0.9\), i.e. the \(i\)th variable is more than 90% explained by the other predictors.

-We can get \(R_i^2\) by doing the regressions ourselves, but there is an easier way.
+We can get \(R_i^2\) by doing the regressions ourselves, but it is easier to consider the concept of variance inflation instead.

 A major impact of multicollinearity is found in the variances (and hence standard errors) of the regression coefficients.